-More than two million Americans (children and adults under age 65) with a history of cancer rely on Medicaid for their health care.2 Many of these individuals impacted by cancer are physically unable to hold a job or engage in a job search - and while some may be exempt from work requirements, the administrative complexity of constantly reporting work or health status could still lead to them being locked out of coverage.
+In 2021, almost 15% of working-age Americans with a history cancer relied on Medicaid for their health care.2 Many of these individuals impacted by cancer are physically unable to hold a job or engage in a job search - and while some may be exempt from work requirements, the administrative complexity of constantly reporting work or health status could still lead to them being locked out of coverage.

-A 2018 analysis suggests that if all states were to implement Medicaid work requirements, between 1.4 and 4.0 million Medicaid adults could lose coverage, with the majority of disenrollment occurring among individuals who comply with the requirements (i.e., are working enough hours to satisfy requirements) and remain eligible but lose coverage due to new administrative reporting burdens or red tape.3
+A 2018 analysis suggests that if all states were to implement Medicaid work requirements, between 1.4 and 4.0 million Medicaid adults could lose coverage, with the majority of disenrollment occurring among individuals who comply with the requirements (i.e., are working enough hours to satisfy requirements) and remain eligible but lose coverage due to new administrative reporting burdens or red tape.3 diagnosed with cancer at later stages when the disease is more expensive to treat, and survival is less likely.